msuiche/LiveCloudKd/LiveCloudKdSdk/README.md

     Partitions = SdkGetPartitions(&PartitionCount, g_MemoryInterfaceType);

 2. Next call SdkFillHvddPartitionStructure(&Partitions[VmId])) with selected partition object as parameter
-3. Use Sdk functions, which you need (see LiveCloudKdSdkPublic.h for description)
+3. Use Sdk functions, which you need (see LiveCloudKdSdkPublic.h for description).
+Use LiveCloudKdSdkPublicHandle.h for more simple type functions.
+See LiveCloudKdExample Demo2 for more detailes.
 4. Call SdkDestroyPartitions(), when your program is closing.